3m3x/nmap-gf/README.md

 # Get it goin
-You'll need to create a bucket named `nmap-gcp` first.
+You'll need to create a bucket named `nmap-gf` first.
 This is where the deployed codebase will be stored.

 Then deploy the function: